State Captain Resource Center

-- The 2018 Congressional Health Staff Directory: Find your legislator’s health care staff member and reach out to request a meeting.
+- The 2019 Congressional Health Staff Directory: Find your legislators’ health care staff members and reach out to request a meeting.

-- Once you’ve confirmed a meeting time, enter it into your registration profile.
-After you have logged in, click on the button that says, “Click here to record your confirmed Hill Day meetings.”
+- Register your meetings: Once you’ve confirmed your meeting times, be sure to input them on this Google sheet so we can track scheduled meetings.
 This is the only way we can know how great our reach is and avoid duplicate efforts.